Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Impact Parameter Dependence

 Figure~\ref{fig:exp_impact}b shows STAR measurements of $\gamma\gamma \rightarrow e^+e^-$ in UPC and in $60-80\%$ central Au$+$Au collisions where the impact parameter is slightly less than twice the nuclear radius ($b\approx 11.5 - 13.5$ fm).
-The STAR $\gamma\gamma \rightarrow e^+e^-$ result from $60-80\%$ collisions was first compared with the $P_\perp$ distribution from STARLIGHT and found to be significantly broadened~\cite{starcollaborationLowEnsuremathPair2018b}.
+The STAR $\gamma\gamma \rightarrow e^+e^-$ result from $60-80\%$ collisions was first compared with the $P_\perp$ distribution from STARlight and found to be significantly broadened~\cite{starcollaborationLowEnsuremathPair2018b}.
 In that paper it was proposed that the broadening might result from Lorentz-force bending in the presence of an ultra-strong magnetic field.
-If the pairs were produced in conjunction with a conducting QGP capable of trapping and prolonging the EM fields~\cite{mclerranCommentsElectromagneticField2014}, then the amount of bending would also provide information about the strength and lifetime of the trapped EM fields~\cite{kleinLeptonPairProduction2020}.
-Similarly, ATLAS measurements of $\alpha$ for the $\gamma\gamma \rightarrow \mu^+\mu^-$ process in peripheral to central Pb$+$Pb collisions revealed significant broadening compared to STARLIGHT predictions.
+If the pairs were produced in conjunction with a conducting QGP capable of trapping and prolonging the EM fields~\cite{mclerranCommentsElectromagneticField2014}, then the amount of bending would be sensitive to the conductivity of the medium through its effect on the strength and lifetime of the trapped EM fields~\cite{kleinLeptonPairProduction2020a}.
+Similarly, Fig.~\ref{fig:exp_atlas} shows ATLAS measurements of $\alpha$ for the $\gamma\gamma \rightarrow \mu^+\mu^-$ process in peripheral to central Pb$+$Pb collisions that display significant broadening compared to STARlight predictions~\cite{atlascollaborationObservationCentralitydependentAcoplanarity2018}.
 In that paper and others~\cite{mclerranCommentsElectromagneticField2014} it was suggested that broadening may result from electromagnetic multiple scattering analogous to partonic energy loss via strong interactions in a QGP.
-In that approach the broadening is quantified in terms of a QED scattering parameter ($\langle\hat{q}_{QED}L\rangle$) of the QGP and the ATLAS $\alpha$ data was found to be well described by $\langle\hat{q}_{QED}L\rangle$ of order ($50$ MeV)$^2$ to ($100$ MeV)$^2$~\cite{kleinLeptonPairProduction2020,kleinAcoplanarityLeptonPair2019}.
+In that approach the broadening is quantified in terms of a QED scattering parameter ($\langle\hat{q}_{QED}L\rangle$) of the QGP and the ATLAS $\alpha$ data was found to be well described by $\langle\hat{q}_{QED}L\rangle$ of order ($50$ MeV)$^2$ to ($100$ MeV)$^2$~\cite{kleinLeptonPairProduction2020a,kleinAcoplanarityLeptonPair2019}.
 It should be noted that these two mechanisms may not necessarily be mutually exclusive, especially since the STAR and ATLAS measurements cover significantly different kinematic ranges and therefore may probe different dominant mechanisms with the same processes.
-However, both comparisons used baseline distributions from STARLIGHT, implementing the $b$-independent $k_\perp$-factorization approach, for determining the amount of medium-induced broadening in $P_\perp$ and $\alpha$.
-Clearly, any broadening of the $P_\perp$ and $\alpha$ distributions due to the initial EM field topology would modify the conclusion about how much, if any, medium induced broadening were present.
-As discussed in the previous section, the experimental measurements from STAR and CMS have demonstrated that the photon $k_\perp$-factorization approach lacks impact parameter dependence clearly displayed by the data.
+However, both comparisons used baseline distributions from {STARlight}, implementing the $b$-independent $k_\perp$-factorization approach, for determining the amount of medium-induced broadening in $P_\perp$ and $\alpha$.
+Clearly, any broadening of the $P_\perp$ and $\alpha$ distributions due to the initial EM field configuration would modify the conclusion about how much, if any, medium induced broadening were present.
+As discussed in the previous section, the experimental measurements from STAR~\cite{starcollaborationMeasurementMomentumAngular2021,starcollaborationLowEnsuremathPair2018b} and CMS~\cite{cmscollaborationObservationForwardNeutron2020a} have demonstrated that the photon $k_\perp$-factorization approach lacks impact parameter dependence clearly displayed by the data.
+While the traditional EPA method discussed in Sec.~\ref{sec:process} provides a relatively simple and straightforward technique for computing the $\gamma\gamma \rightarrow l^+l^-$ cross section in heavy-ion collisions, it is insufficient to describe the impact parameter dependence of the photon flux or various effects resulting from the photon polarization.
+In the next section we review some notable progress made in the phenomenological and theoretical description of the $\gamma\gamma$ processes.